 Convert and inspect

 Next, click the “OK” button at the bottom-right of the Calibre app to start converting your .docx file to an epub.
 Once Calibre finishes converting, you’ll see a link below the cover image that says “Path: Click to open.”
 Click it, and the folder where your new ebook was created should appear.
-You can always view the ebook in Calibre, but I prefer to view it in either iBooks on a Mac, or Icecream on a Windows PC.
+You can always open the ebook in Calibre to inspect it, or use another reading app installed on your device.

-If you’re happy with the results, then start building an empire on Instafreebie!
+If you’re happy with the results, then you're ready to upload your book to Prolific Works!
 If you’d like to go the extra mile and add a fancy table of contents, though, then read on.